rjones-lf/iroha/docs/source/api/queries.rst

 .. csv-table::
     :header: "Code", "Error Name", "Description", "How to solve"

-    "1", "Could not get transactions", "Internal error happened", "Try again or contact with developers" "2", "No such permissions", "Query's creator does not have any of the permissions to get transactions", "Grant the necessary permission: individual, global or domain one"
+    "1", "Could not get transactions", "Internal error happened", "Try again or contact developers" "2", "No such permissions", "Query's creator does not have any of the permissions to get transactions", "Grant the necessary permission: individual, global or domain one"
     "3", "Invalid signatures", "Signatures of this query did not pass validation", "Add more signatures and make sure query's signatures are a subset of account's signatories"
-    "4", "Invalid hash", "At least one of the supplied hashes either does not exist in user's transaction list or creator of the query does not have permissions to see it"
+    "4", "Invalid hash", "At least one of the supplied hashes either does not exist in user's transaction list or creator of the query does not have permissions to see it", "Check the supplied hashes and try again"

 Get Pending Transactions
 ^^^^^^^^^^^^^^^^^^^^^^^^